 We may change this Policy from time to time so please check this page to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by this Policy.

-References to “we”, “us” or “our” in this privacy statement are references to SANDS Lothians, a trading style of Stillbirth and Neonatal Death Society Lothians, a charity registered in Scotland under charity number SCO24375 and a company limited by guarantee and registered in Scotland under company number SC374997.
+References to “we”, “us” or “our” in this privacy statement are references to Held In Our Hearts, a charity registered in Scotland under charity number SCO24375 and a company limited by guarantee and registered in Scotland under company number SC374997.

-This statement relates to the various contact types associated with SANDS Lothians, including families, supporters and healthcare practitioners and how we will process your personal data.
+This statement relates to the various contact types associated with Held In Our Hearts, including families, supporters and healthcare practitioners and how we will process your personal data.

 What is Personal Data?

 Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) and the Data Protection Act 2018 (collectively, “the Data Protection Legislation”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.

 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.